atrisovic/weather-panel.github.io/contributing.md

 Create a local jupyter-book to see and test the new content:

 ```
-jupyter-book build .
+jupyter-book build tutorial-content
-make serve
 ```

-View it at `localhost:4000`.
+Check out the updated notebook by opening this file in a browser:
+`tutorial-content/_build/html/index.html`

 ## Create a pull request